jhyun0919/jhyun0919.github.io/_posts/Energy/2021-01-05-Cascading Outage Sim Dynamic.md

 - The probability of demand losses in the dc simulator is lower than that of COSMIC for the same amount of demand losses.

-- The dc model is much more stable and does not run into problems of numerical nonconvergence.
+- The dc model is much **more stable** and does not run into problems of numerical nonconvergence.

-- COSMIC assumes that the network or sub-network in which the numerical failure occurred experienced a complete blackout.
+- COSMIC assumes that the network or sub-network in which the **numerical failure** occurred experienced **a complete blackout**.

-- As a result, numerical failures in solving the DAE system greatly contributed to the larger blackout sizes. → It may deteriorate the accuracy.
+- As a result, numerical failures in solving the DAE system greatly contributed to the larger blackout sizes. → It may **deteriorate the accuracy**.

 <br>